 He chuckled quietly as he adjusted his shirt sleeve to cover the last of the markings stretching down to his wrist.

 ‘Nice ink,’ she said as she finished dressing.
 The uniform felt warm against her skin.
 The collar released a sweet perfume scent.
 ‘Local shop or something a little more upmarket?’
-She knew they were from levels of initiation and rites he would have endured in a previous life, but the words rolled out before she could control them.
+She knew they were from levels of initiation and rites he would have endured in a previous life, but the words rolled out before she could even control them.
 The stress of this shitty night was finally getting to her, she thought, and instantly regretted her words when he threw her a displeased look.

 ‘Nice rack,’ he retorted.
 ‘Plastic surgeon?’
 He had two buttons to go, which he worked on as he peered outside the door.
 ‘We need to move if we’re doing this.’